JasemDuncan/NewsWeek/README.md

 # Smashing Magazine
  This is a project meant to use bootstrap v4 in for large, medium and small screen.
+Is a clone of the Newsweek Site.

 ![screenshot](./img/Screenshot.png)